-Parents motivations for supporting their children to play sport and children’s motivations for playing sport don’t always line up.
-We hear from Kelly Curr about why it’s important to understand “what does my child find fun in youth sport?”; ask your yourself “why does my child play sport?”; and ask your child “why do you play sport?”
+Parents’ motivations for supporting their children to play sport and children’s motivations for playing sport don’t always line up.
+We hear from Kelly Curr about why it’s important that parents ask themselves “why does my child play sport?“

 Sport and active recreation are an important part of young New Zealanders’ lives.
 We know this because according to Sport NZ’s 2011 Young Peoples survey, 9 out of 10 young people said they like playing sport and participate in one or more activities regularly – Kiwi kids are sporty, active kids.

 Sport NZ’s 2017 Value of Sport report also highlighted that sport plays a vital role in creating happier healthier people, better connected communities, and a stronger New Zealand.
 Physical activity and sport support the development of essential life skills in young people and regular participation in sport, particularly team sport, is associated with improved social skills, social integration, competence cooperation and teamwork.
 These factors can often underpin parent motivations to support involvement in sport but these factors don’t necessarily underpin motivations for young people to play and stay in sport.

 As a parent, do you know your child’s why?
 Do you know why they play sport?

 Significant amounts of research have been conducted in New Zealand and around the world to understand why young people play sport.
 Off the back of much of this research, Sport New Zealand developed an evidence-based philosophy to inform and provide a framework that puts the needs of the participant first – Balance is Better.
 The focus of the philosophy is on why young people play sport – to have fun, be challenged, develop and improve, be part of a team or group, and enjoy time with friends.